-Colima sea salt is different from the industrialized table salts sold in the supermarket.
+Colima sea salt is different from the chemical-laden table salt sold in the supermarket.
 Each grain of salt is many times larger than a grain of table salt and is not dispensed with a salt shaker.
-The largest grains of salt are pyramid-shaped but hollow on one side so they quickly dissolve on the tongue.
+The largest grains of salt are pyramid-shaped but hollow on one side so they quickly dissolve on the tongue and have a crunchy texture.
 Even the flor de sal, the finest and most expensive version of the Colima sea salt is a larger grain than table salt.

 This article is a look at the beautiful State of Colima and some of the factors that contribute to this artisanal product.
 We will also look at the local food culture to get some ideas about how to incorporate Colima sea salt into your everyday routine.